NielsBongers/neutron-transport-monte-carlo/README.md

 ### Optimization

 One of the goals of the simulation is to design a simple reactor, including power and heat generation.
-To allow for easier design, a simple set of optimization tools could be added later, perhaps based on gradient-based methods or genetic algorithms, in order to optimize different parameters like the number of fuel units, dimensions, locations etc.
+To allow for easier design, a simple set of optimization tools could be added later, perhaps based on gradient-based methods, differential evolution, or perhaps Nelder-Mead, in order to optimize different parameters like the number of fuel units, dimensions, locations etc.

 ## Examples